 Traditional pasta is a noodle made from unleavened dough of durum wheat flour.
 When mixed with eggs and water, it can mold into different shapes, becoming pasta dough — although not all pasta contains egg.

 The typical macronutrients of unenriched pasta include 14 grams of carbs, less than 1 gram of fat, and about 3 grams of protein for a 2-ounce serving size[*].

 By eating just 4 ounces of pasta, you use up your carb allotment for the day.
 And that’s not very much pasta at all.

 How the Carbs in Pasta Impact Your Blood Sugar

 To understand how pasta impacts your blood sugar, you first need to understand the glycemic index.

-The glycemic index measures how much a particular food raises your blood sugar, on a scale of 0–100.
-High carb foods that spike your blood sugar (like white bread, corn tortillas, and white rice) rank higher on the glycemic index, between 46 and 75[*].
+The glycemic index measures how much a particular food raises your blood sugar on a scale of 0–100.
+High-carb foods that spike your blood sugar (like white bread, corn tortillas, pasta, and white rice) rank higher on the glycemic index, between 46 and 75[*].

 Foods that do not appear to raise your blood sugar at all, like meat and leafy green vegetables, rank lower on this scale.

 White spaghetti ranks 49 on the glycemic index.
 To put this into context, spaghetti will raise your blood sugar slightly less than a slice of whole-grain bread, which ranks 53[*].